 We have attached an historic photo from 2009 above, which demonstrates the site originally accommodated a building of similar scale to that currently proposed.
 I have also provided a 3D image of the proposed development which provides a clear view of the proposed development from Russell Street.
-This demonstrates that the proposed house will sit successfully behind the existing wall with the gable facing the street, similar to the gables ends, walls and outbuildings in the immediately surrounding properties which, along with the retained access gate, will in fact continue the existing and historic development pattern in the area.
+This demonstrates that the proposed house will sit successfully behind the existing wall, similar to the other structures, walls and outbuildings in the immediately surrounding properties which, along with the retained access gate, will in fact continue the existing and historic development pattern in the area.